 Turning a startup idea into a successful reality requires more than just a brilliant concept.
 It demands a rigorous validation process to ensure that your idea aligns with market needs and has the potential to thrive.
 In this article, we will guide you through the effective steps for startup idea validation before diving into development.
 By following these steps, you can increase your chances of building a successful and sustainable startup.

 How to validate before developing your startup idea into reality?

-At times founders are too eager to jump to the development phase and have their startup idea as a reality.
+At times founders are too eager to jump to the development phase and have their startup idea a reality.
 Although, it may not be the best practice.

-Development involves times, effort, commitment, and money.
+Development involves time, effort, commitment, and money.
 4 of the most crucial things for any startup’s initial days.
 More so because in 80% of such cased founders are unaware of the dynamics of the real-time challenges and hence are back within 6 months of being operational with new requirements or change inflow.
-Which costs them another handsome amount and loss of time to develop.
+Which costs them another handsome amount and a loss of time to develop.

 The advantage of starting offline is that you form a much stronger base.
 Theory and practicality differ like “Yanny and Laurel”, there will be surprised at each step.

-To build a system capable of handling real-world dynamics either you as a founder should have a very strong understanding of your IT partner have significant experience in that specific domain.
+To build a system capable of handling real-world dynamics either you as a founder should have a very strong understanding of your IT partner and have significant experience in that specific domain.
 Hence for the startups that can, the work should first start offline and then transit to digital alternatives.

-Complete your research
+Step 2: Complete your research